 - 1. Start up both license servers. - 2.
 Send one or more rights IDs in a capability request to activate identical license rights on both license servers via the current (main) license server.

-For information about activating license rights, see Activating License Rights on the Server in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+For information about activating license rights, see the appropriate information: - If using the FlexNet License Server Administrator command-line tool, see Activating License Rights on the Server in the Using the FlexNet License Server Administrator Command-line Tool chapter. - If using the FlexNet License Server Manager, see "Offline Server Updates View" in the FlexNet License Server Manager Guide chapter.